 There are drawbacks to defining evil in only one particular way.
 Someone who understands pornography as Satanic opens themselves up to excess guilt and depression because they see their built-in sexual nature as Satanic.
 But a liberal who sees pornography as pre-determined culturally and genetically risks doing nothing to change that culture.

 Most of us jump between categories.
-Even though I am liberal by nature, I adopt some conservative arguments.
-In the case of pornography, even though I believe human sexuality is fraught and paradoxical, I believe that pornographic consumption is demonstrably bad (#3.)
-Thus I look for practical ways to “hack” our built-in genetic disposition to consume it.
+Liberals may adopt some conservative arguments.
+In the case of pornography, even though liberals believe human sexuality is fraught and paradoxical, some of them may accept that pornographic consumption is demonstrably bad (#3.)
+They may look for practical ways to “hack” our built-in genetic disposition to consume it.
 A “hack” could be anything, a 12-step program, accountability software, or cultivated habits of sexual control.
 Likewise, conservatives may find themselves adopting some liberal arguments: showing tolerance towards porn addicts because they recognise that they are acting according to their genetic dispositions, not simply making evil choices.
 This can help them have more patience with themselves and others as they struggle with problems we may describe as evil.

 - Which of the four approaches to evil do you most closely adhere to?
 Do these reflect your political views as well?

 - Is pornography evil and if so, why?
 Which of the four approaches would you take to describe it?